Introduction

 Conclusion

-Mental health is a necessity, not a “nice-to-have.”
+It is a necessity, not a “nice-to-have.”
 There is a price for ignoring it that no family, school, or community can afford.
 By placing mental health at the forefront of education, we’re producing happier, healthier people, not simply better test scores.

 Your voice counts whether you’re a student, parent, teacher, or legislator.
 Together, let’s make mental health in the classroom a top concern rather than an afterthought.